tkuriyama/elm-package-search/python-indexer/README.md

 Requires Python 3.9+ and [Selenium](https://selenium-python.readthedocs.io/).

+**Build Scripts**

-The full build steps are in the `all.do` file (`redo all` if you have [`redp`](https://redo.readthedocs.io/en/latest/), or running as a Shell script like `sh all.do` should also work).
+The full build steps are in the `all.do` file (`redo all` if you have [`redo`](https://redo.readthedocs.io/en/latest/), or running as a Shell script like `sh all.do` should also work).
+The key steps are:

-The entry point to the Python program is `main.py`.
-To trigger a full download of package data and index rebuild:

-`python src/main.py 1`

-It is important to start from this directory (the parent of `src` as there are relative paths hard-coded for outputting downloaded data to the `package_data` directory.

-By default, the script does not trigger a (re)download of data.
-Calling main.main() directly, or like so without the command-line flag, will simply rebuild the index.

-`python src/main.py`
+1. run all tests and checks
+2. download Elm package index files (by default, get only updates vs existing local data)
+3. generate the search index
+4. save the search index as a Python pickle file
+5. run some validation on the search index
+6. output the search index to Elm files

+There is also a version of the script that skips steps 2 (i.e. it just rebuils the index): `index.do`

+**Entry Points**

+- The main project entrypoint is `main.py`
+  - Examining `main.py` will reveal that `download.py` manages the downloads, and the `generate_*.py` scripts manage the index generation
+  - `validate_index.py` can be run independently with local data

+**Index Generation**

-The index (re) generation process should yield output similar to the below:
+The index (re) generation process should yield output similar to the below.
+Some messages for missing packages and data is expected, as there are packages with source data missing from GitHub, invalidated dependencices, etc.

 ```shell
 > Starting first pass...